Talkala logo

 Early evening usually works better once the local workday has finished

 Look up Eastern / Central / Western • UTC+8 to UTC+11 seasonal before you dial.
-It's embarrassingly easy to forget this when you're calling Australia from the opposite side of the planet.
+Timing is often the difference between reaching a person and reaching a closed desk.

 Quick cheat sheet